-With modem rental rates all at or on the way to $10 or more, you shell out an extra $120 per year for your Internet service on top of advertised rates.
+With modem rental rates from major telecom companies at $7 to $10 or more, you shell out an extra $120 per year for your Internet service on top of advertised rates.
 If you are like me, that is $120 I would rather have in my own pocket.

 How to find the right modem

-If you have cable Internet from a company like Comcast or Cox, you need a DOCSIS compatible modem.
-Each provider offers its own “approved equipment” list, like this one for Comcast.
+If you have cable Internet from a company like Xfinity or Cox, you need a DOCSIS compatible modem.
+Each provider offers its own “approved equipment” list, like this one for Xfinity.
 You don’t necessarily have to buy something from the approved list, but if you have any doubts or worries about compatibility, you know you are safe if you stick to the list.

 If you have DSL internet service from companies such as CenturyLink, you need a completely different type of modem.
 You can find a list of supported options at the CenturyLink website, or check with your own provider if you have a different DSL service.

 When I lived in Denver and had CenturyLink service, I used an Actiontec modem router combo similar to this Actiontec 300 Mbps Wireless-N ADSL modem router.
-It costs $62.99 at Amazon, so you will break even right around six months compared to leasing from your provider.
+At the time of this writing, you will break even right around six months compared to leasing from your provider.